OpenGammaProject/NPES-JSON/README.md

 JSON Schema implementation docs can be found here: http://json-schema.org/implementations.html

+The documentation has been generated using [JSON Schema for Humans](https://github.com/coveooss/json-schema-for-humans) using the command `generate-schema-doc .\schema\ index.html --config-file .\jsfh-conf.yaml`.

 ## Supported Software

 This is not a fully comprehensive list, but if you are using this data format, please feel free to add your program and create a PR.